 Staff and volunteers are here to help make sure the Chapel experience is safe for you and for others, please respect any instruction provided to you by our team.

-In conjunction with the Houston Museum District, the Chapel will refrain from hosting in-person public programs, tours, gatherings, and private events until it is safe to do so.
+For the remainder of 2020, the Chapel will refrain from hosting in-person public programs, tours, gatherings, and private events until it is safe to do so.

 In the meantime, we will offer virtual public programs and opportunities for engagement.
-Visit our calendar to learn more about upcoming programs and opportunities.
+Visit our calendar to learn more about upcoming programs and offerings.

 Street parking is free and available on Yupon, Branard, and Sul Ross streets around the Chapel.
 Please pay attention to all parking regulation signs.